balderdashy/sails-docs/Migration-Guide.md

 You can still generate models and controllers seperately using the same [CLI Commands](./#!documentation/reference/CommandLine/)

+Also, --linker switch is no longer available.
+In previos version, if --linker switch was provided, it created a `linker` folder inside the `assets` folder, with `js`, `styles` and `templates`, and everything inside there got compiled/processed.
+In this new version, the `linker` folder is not created.
+Compiling CoffeeScript and Less is the default behavior now, right from the `/assets/js` and `/assets/scripts` folders.

 ##### Custom Server Responses

 In v0.10, you can now generate your own custom server responses.
 [See here to learn how](https://github.com/uncletammy/sails-generate-serverResponse).